List of people who have opened the Olympic Games: Opening ceremony

+On 3 February 1972, Emperor Hirohito of Japan opened the Olympic Winter Games in Sapporo by speaking in Japanese:

-On 26 August 1972, German president Gustav Heinemann opened the Games of Munich speaking in German:
+On 26 August 1972, German president Gustav Heinemann opened the Games of Munich by speaking in German:

-"I declare the Olympic Games Munich 1972, celebrating the XX Olympiad of the modern era, open."
+"Ich erkläre die Olympischen Spiele München neunzehn und zweiundsiebzig, zur feier der zwanzigsten Olympiade der neuzeit, für eröffnet."

+On 4 February 1976, Austrian president Rudolf Kirchschläger opened the Innsbruck Winter Games by speaking in Austrian German:

+"Ich erkläre die zwölften Olympischen Winterspiele Innsbruck neunzehn und sechsundsiebzig für eröffnet."

-On 17 July 1976, Elizabeth II, as Queen of Canada, opened the Montreal Olympics (first in French followed by the English) with:
+On 17 July 1976, Elizabeth II, as Queen of Canada, opened the Montreal Olympics (first in French followed by the English) :

+"Je proclame l'ouverture des Jeux olympiques de mille neuf cent soixante-seize, célébrant la vingt et unième olympiade de l'ère moderne."

 "I declare open the Olympic Games of 1976, celebrating the XXI Olympiad of the modern era."

 On 11 February 1980, US vice president Walter Mondale opened the Lake Placid Winter Games with:

-"On behalf of the President of the United States, I declare open the 13th Winter Olympic Games of Lake Placid."
+"On behalf of the president of the United States and the American people, I am pleased to declare officially the opening of the 13th Winter Olympics, held this year at Lake Placid."

-On 19 July 1980, Leonid Brezhnev, as General Secretary of the Communist Party of the Soviet Union, opened the Moscow Summer Olympics speaking in Russian:
+On 19 July 1980, Leonid Brezhnev, as General Secretary of the Communist Party and Chairman of the Presidium of the Supreme Soviet of the Soviet Union, opened the Moscow Summer Olympics by speaking in Russian:

-"Mr. President of International Olympic Committee!
-Sportsmen of the world!
-Dear guests!
-Comrades!
-I declare the Olympic Games of 1980, celebrating the XXII Olympiad of the modern era, now open."
+On 8 February 1984, Mika Špiljak, the president of Yugoslavia opened the Sarajevo Winter Olympics by speaking in Serbian:

 On 28 July 1984, US president Ronald Reagan opened the Los Angeles Summer Olympics with:

 "Celebrating the XXIII Olympiad of the modern era, I declare open the Olympic Games of Los Angeles."

+On 13 February 1988, Jeanne Sauvé, the Governor General of Canada, opened the 1988 Winter Olympics in Calgary using the format of the Summer Games declaration by saying in French and English:

+"Je proclame l'ouverture de Jeux Olympiques de Calgary, célébrant les quinzième Jeux olympiques d'hiver."

+"I declare open the Games of Calgary, celebrating the XV Olympic Games."
+(Note: Sauvé failed to say "Winter" in English.)

-On 17 September 1988, President of the Republic of Korea, Roh Tae-woo opened the Summer Olympics in Seoul by speaking in Korean:
+On 17 September 1988, Roh Tae-woo, President of the Republic of Korea, opened the Summer Olympics in Seoul by speaking in Korean:

-"In celebration of the 24th modern Olympic Games, I declare the Seoul Olympic Games open."
+On 8 February 1992, François Mitterrand, President of the French Republic, declares the opening of the Albertville Winter Olympics by speaking in French:

+Je proclame ouverture de Jeux Olympiques de Albertville, célébrant les seizièmes Jeux olympiques d'hiver.

 On 25 July 1992, King Juan Carlos I of Spain opened the Barcelona Summer Olympics by saying:

-"(In Catalan) Welcome all to Barcelona.
-(In Spanish) Today, 25 July of the Year 1992, I declare open the Barcelona Olympic Games that celebrate the XXV Olympiad of the modern era."